SREILLIC/FYP/README.md

 I used Anaconda/Jupyter notebooks for project plan to keep myself on track and partial testing of code.

-I typed most of the README while the apk was busy being made, lol.
+I typed most of the README while the apk was busy being made, lol(edit: while the apk was busy failing to be made - after almost an HOUR - on the last step (again) and vomiting red flavoured text errors left-right-and-center).

 Ask an AI what parts of my code does if you want to get a general idea of how it works.